Novabay Pharmaceuticals (NYSE:NBY) Coverage Initiated at StockNews.com

-StockNews.com began coverage on shares of Novabay Pharmaceuticals (NYSE:NBY – Get Rating) in a research report report published on Saturday morning.
-The firm issued a hold rating on the stock.
+StockNews.com started coverage on shares of Novabay Pharmaceuticals (NYSE:NBY – Get Rating) in a research note issued to investors on Sunday.
+The brokerage set a “hold” rating on the stock.

 Novabay Pharmaceuticals Company Profile (Get Rating)